moka-rs/moka/README.md

 ## Features

 - Thread-safe, highly concurrent in-memory cache implementations:
-    - Blocking caches that can be shared across OS threads.
+    - Synchronous caches that can be shared across OS threads.
     - An asynchronous (futures aware) cache that can be accessed inside and outside of asynchronous contexts.
-- A not thread-safe, in-memory cache implementation for single thread applications.
+- A cache can be bounded by one of the followings:
-- Caches are bounded by the maximum number of entries.
+    - The maximum number of entries.
+    - The total weighted size of entries.
 - Maintains good hit rate by using an entry replacement algorithms inspired by [Caffeine][caffeine-git]:
     - Admission to a cache is controlled by the Least Frequently Used (LFU) policy.